 As mentioned in question 1.7 above, violations of the advertising restrictions can be challenged by competitors and brought before the civil (commercial) courts.
-Any violation of the advertising restrictions constitutes a violation of section 1 UWG and the competitors may claim forbearance, (eventually, as the case may be) payment of damages and publication of judgment.
+Any violation of the advertising restrictions constitutes a violation of section 1 para 1 No 1 and/or No 2 UWG (and, eventually, section 2 UWG) and the competitors may claim forbearance, (eventually, as the case may be) payment of damages and publication of judgment.
 Usually, the respective action is filed together with the application for rendering a preliminary injunction.